Escondido Assault and Battery Lawyer

 • Violation of Rights: Claiming that the defendant’s rights were violated during the investigation or arrest, which could affect the admissibility of evidence.
 This includes issues such as illegal search and seizure or coercive interrogation.

-Get a free case evaluation today!
+Get a free evaluation today!
 Call us at (760) 280-7900 or contact us online to speak with our

 Escondido assault and battery attorneys and review your case at no cost.